kookma/TW-Shiraz/README.md

 Shiraz is a small TW5 plugin contains several macros, stylesheets, templates, snippets and acts as a starter kit for [Tiddlywiki](https://tiddlywiki.com/).

-Shiraz 3 is a new Shiraz release based on TiddlyWiki 5.3.5+ and Bootstrap 5.3.3+.
+**Shiraz 3** is a new Shiraz release based on TiddlyWiki 5.3.5+ and Bootstrap 5.3.3+.
 Shiraz 3 requires TiddlyWiki core version 5.3.5 or newer and is not full backward compatible.

-IMPORTANT NOTE: Do not upgrade a TiddlyWiki with Shiraz 2 to Shiraz 3.
+> **IMPORTANT NOTE**: Do not upgrade a TiddlyWiki with Shiraz 2 to Shiraz 3.
 They are not fully compatible.

+> **Shiraz 3** prerelease published on Auguset 1st, 2024.

 # Tutorial
 * Open the https://kookma.github.io/TW-Shiraz/